-Edmentum provides students with a wide variety of educational options while promoting rigor through the Common Core Curriculum.
+Edmentum provides students with a wide variety of educational options, while promoting rigor through Common Core Curriculum.
 It engages journaling in math, which requires students to apply critical thinking and analysis skills.
 Furthermore, Edmentum maintains security and integrity by not making use of the same quizzes repeatedly.
-Edmentum also provides additional CTE courses for students that are not available in the regular seat-time program.